wlads/reefpoints/source/posts/2013-12-22-lessons-learned-two-years-of-running-a-dockyard.md

 is very bad compared with any other job out there.
 The tone you get is that it is a privilege that you should be thankful for, and perhaps that is the case.
-But that leaves a vacuum that gets filled with people that frankly don't know the ass from a hole in the ground.
+But that leaves a vacuum that gets filled with people that frankly don't know their ass from a hole in the ground.
 Many of these people are now in charge of making technology decisions in many organizations.
 I have no interest in working with those types of people again, nor do I want to subject my employees to work with them.